OSU-AIMS/RoPE-S3D/README.md

 ```bash
 pip install --upgrade --r requirements.txt
 ```
-Sometimes Pixellib will not work after all installations have been completed.
+Sometimes Pixellib will not work after all installations have been completed when using Tensorflow 2.0.0.
 To fix this error, upgrade and downgrade Tensorflow.

 ```bash
 pip install --upgrade tensorflow-gpu
 pip install --upgrade tensorflow-gpu==2.0.0
 ```

 # License